yhr0x43/JVM-Minecraft/chapter1/README.md

 Now, let's finally start writing our class in assembly!

 I used a NASM macro to cleanup the code.
-But if your assembler don't understand that, use something like `db 0x00,0x43` achives the same effect of `dwbe 0x0043`.
+But if your assembler don't understand that, use something like `db 0x00,0x43` achieves the same effect of `dwbe 0x0043`.
 ``` nasm
 %macro dwbe 1
 	db ((%1)>>8),((%1)&0xff)